chmln/sd/README.md

 ## Guide

-1. By default, expressions are treated as literals.
+1. **Literal mode**.
+By default, expressions are treated as literals.

 ```sh
 > echo "lots((([]))) of special chars" | sd "((([])))" ""